mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

      Part 1.
 Preparation: Work with MQTT from the browser (Node.js) Part 2.
 Argon light values to Node-RED using HTTP Hardware setup and firmware
      Part 3.
-Node-RED adds JSON-LD and publishes to an MQTT broker Part 4.
+Node-RED adds a timestamp and publishes to an MQTT broker Part 4.
 Several Browsers present a real time graphical display using Googl Charts - Digital readout, gauge and line graph (all served up from Node.js).
      Part 5.
 (Optional but way cool) Transmit the light values to Node-RED using BLE

-Many IoT applications collect real time data from sensors and transmits these data to a service offering publish and subscribe capabilities.
+Many IoT applications monitor real time data from sensors and transmit these data to a service offering publish and subscribe capabilities.
 The service behaves as a broker.
 The sensor plays the role of publisher and it may have no idea who its subscribers are.
 It simply transmits data to the broker.
 A subscriber subscribes to messages from the broker and, in this way, is able to consume data from the sensors.

 The publish subscribe approach exemplifies loose coupling and provides for scalability.